munzirc/chat-application/README.md

 # Chat Application 💬

-A real-time chat application built as part of the assignment for the Full Stack Developer (SDE-1) role at Periskope.
+A chat application built with Next.js, Tailwind CSS, TypeScript, and Supabase.
+It supports real-time one-on-one messaging with a clean interface.

 ## 🚀 Features